audreyculver/handouts-water-conflict-africa/README.md

 <b> Background </b>:
-* LSLAs, also termed land grabs, are the sale or lease of land and water resources by poor, less developed countries to mostly transnational agri-industrial companies for commercialized agriculture, which are often based in economically rich countries
+* Large-scale land acquisitions (LSLA), also termed land grabs, are the sale or lease of land and water resources by less developed countries to mostly transnational agri-industrial companies for commercialized agriculture.
+* Africa contains the highest rate of contractd land (> 22 million ha) because of cheap land and labor costs, and the high potential to reduce yield gaps with modern agricultural practices and irrigation systems.
+* Many of these deals use the land for the production of commodity and food crops that require large amounts of water, such as cotton, rice, and sugar cane.
+Further jeopardizing water supplies, and in countries like Ethiopia or Sudan, worsens the effects of already endemic water scarcity (Freitas, 2013).
+* Crops are typically exported back to the investor countries or sold in regional or international markets.
+Meanwhile, a large proportion of the food consumed in African countries is either imported or produced by smallholder farmers who rely on often limited land and water resources
+* Despite the notion that LSLA will improve food security there has been little evidence showing this to be true, while mounting evidence suggests a strong link between conflict and LSLA.
+It has been proposed that land grabs will become another important cause of water shortages in the coming decades.

 Research Questions: